 What is Net Metering?

-With net metering, consumers take control of their energy use through private investment and provide other ratepayers with clean energy and cost savings.
+With net metering, consumers invest to generate and use their own solar energy, and they provide other ratepayers with clean energy and cost savings.

 PRIVATE ECONOMIC INVESTMENTS FOR PUBLIC GOOD